MDecker-MobileComputing/Ionic_Tagebuch/README.md

 <br>

-When you now save a changed file of the Ionic application then the app in the emulator will be refreshed and uses the changed file(s) afterwards.
+When you now save a changed file of the Ionic application, then the app in the emulator will be refreshed and uses the changed file(s) afterwards.

 <br>